 Simplify Re-Ordering Processes

 Another advantage of using asset tags and AIDC for tracking inventory is the ability to simplify re-ordering processes.
 There are a variety of asset tags available for different applications, including two-part asset labels, which offer duplicate identification numbers for accurate record-keeping and simple re-ordering.
-Ordering can also be streamlined when vendor information is stored in an asset or inventory management software application.
+Ordering can also be streamlined when vendor information is stored in an asset or inventory management software or inventory management application.
 In any case, take advantage of the technology available and save your staff time by making it simple to order the supplies and equipment needed to keep business processes flowing smoothly.

 Reduce Repair-Cycle Times